Black Ecologie Vol V: i (almost) went hunting

 “If you have a good time today, go tell your friends us ‘rednecks’ aren’t that bad!” he said.
-You got it, Bill!
+This newsletter post is dedicated to Bill.

 As I got into position, yards away from the target, Bill whispered into my ear, “Now lean in, don’t be afraid.”
 Lean in was the last thing I wanted to hear while holding a lethal weapon, but I did anyway.

 Firing a gun is both frightening and exhilarating.
 Kind of like starting graduate school.
 Once the excitement wears off, you kind of want to take a long nap…forever.

 That day, I met so many women raised around firearms and hunting cultures, but I found it hard to relate.
 My family’s roots in Jamaica are largely agrarian.
 Back in the day, most West Indian families raised livestock.
 Elders and kids knew their way around a machete; so, if we wanted meat, we had to use our hands.